Wisekyu/Kyuhyun_BSEPortfolio/index.md

 ![image](my_photo.jpg)

 Hi, I'm Kyuhyun and I'm a rising sophomore at Leigh High School.
-Before starting this project, I had limited hands-on engineering experience but had interest in making my own project.
-I picked this project because it consisted of similar amounts of the mechanical and software aspects of engineering.
+Before starting this project, I had limited hands-on engineering experience but had an interest in building my own project.
+I picked this project because it consisted of similar amounts of mechanical and software aspects of engineering.

 **I introduce you to...**

 # Ball Tracking Robot

 My project is a ball tracking robot on 2 wheels controlled by a Raspberry Pi 4 that SSHs to my computer.
 The robot is equipped with a Pi camera and 3 ultrasonic sensors to display a live feed & measure distance to the red ball, and utilizes a PID control program to steer itself toward the red ball.
+The entire robot is powered by a power bank, and it moves using 2 wheels attached to 2 AC motors.

 <!--A self-driving robot controlled by a Raspberry Pi 4 on 3 wheels, and propelled by 2 motors.
 It uses a Pi camera to detect and steer towards the designated red ball, and uses 3 pairs of Adafruit ultrasonic sensors to detect the distance from the ball.